dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

     TransformContext,
 };

+//Update method using the HTTPS outcalls feature
+#[ic_cdk::update]
-//public method that uses the HTTPS outcalls management canister async fn foo() {
+async fn foo() {
     //2.
 SETUP ARGUMENTS FOR HTTP GET request let request = CanisterHttpRequestArgument {
         //instantiate the request
     };

     //3.
-ADD CYCLES TO PAY FOR HTTP REQUEST
+MAKE HTTPS REQUEST AND WAIT FOR RESPONSE
+    //Note: in Rust, `http_request()` already sends the cycles needed
+    //so no need for explicit Cycles.add() as in Motoko match http_request(request).await {

         //4.
-MAKE HTTPS REQUEST AND WAIT FOR RESPONSE match http_request(request).await {
+DECODE AND RETURN THE RESPONSE
         Ok((response,)) => {
             //Ok case
         }